seqeralabs/unsafe-tracker/README.md

 ### Get started

-1. Create the agent jar file using this command:
+1. Download the agent jar file from the [releases](https://github.com/seqeralabs/unsafe-tracker/releases) page or create it using the command below:

     ```
     ./gradlew jar